OceanDataTools/openrvdas/docs/intro_to_loggers.md

 ```
 logger/utils/simulate_serial.py --config test/serial_sim.json
 ```
 Simulating a system that takes its input from serial ports is more involved.
-Please see [Simulating Serial Input](https://docs.google.com/document/d/1NDaClgCllVM394wfCe8Ww0XCiENa3W8hI4FXOt5E3wo/edit#) for information on how to set up and feed virtual serial ports.
+Please see [Simulating Serial Input](simulating_serial_input.md) for information on how to set up and feed virtual serial ports.

 ## Roadmap

 ### Derived data values

-See the [Derived Data section of the Creating Loggers document](https://docs.google.com/document/d/1rrfwRCgyHqZsdkFgrmk04QC1fcgZ0Kpvt2Z7LpycIok/edit#heading=h.cgtt70evv4d9) for the state of derived data loggers.
+See the [Derived Data section of the Creating Loggers document (web)](https://docs.google.com/document/d/1rrfwRCgyHqZsdkFgrmk04QC1fcgZ0Kpvt2Z7LpycIok/edit#heading=h.cgtt70evv4d9) for the state of derived data loggers.

 ### Automatic component discovery and incorporation